 These geometric shapes act as a sort of funnel for the sound waves, which bounce back and forth down them until they’re channeled into the foam itself.
 When you have acoustic panels placed strategically around your space, the panels act to absorb the sound waves in the air after they’ve already been heard by you, but before they have a chance to bounce off the walls.

 This is important because when the sound waves aren’t controlled, they bounce all over the place, crashing into other waves as described above.
+We have an entire separate guide on how the placement of your panels can affect their performance.

 How Effective Are Acoustic Panels?